 - Real estate — buying a building, tenant improvements, construction

-- Business acquisitions — buying an existing business or franchise
+- Business acquisitions — buying an existing business through SBA business acquisition loans or franchise financing through SBA

 - Refinancing expensive debt — consolidating high-rate working capital or MCA products into something manageable